Residents in the Radiology Residency Program at Bryn Mawr Hospital will

 Special Procedures/Interventional Radiology

-There are at least three months of required experience in Interventional
+There are at least three blocks of required experience in Interventional

 Radiology and Special Procedures.
 The full range of procedures performed